senott/Piquetear/README.md

-# react-native-template
-Template to create new React Native projects using Typescript in VSCode.

-### Clone the repository and then use 'react-native-rename' to rename project.
-  ` $ react-native-rename <New_Name> `

-### To install react-native-rename:
-  `$ yarn global add react-native-rename `

 <!--
 *** Thanks for checking out this README Template.
 If you have a suggestion that would
 *** make this better, please fork the repo and create a pull request or simply open